The Long War, Part 16 / 1596, The Battle of Mezőkeresztes

 Yet, Russwurm and Pezzen were holding up the Ottoman attack valiantly and they sent for reinforcement.
 The horsemen of the Austrian Schwarzenberg and the Hungarian Pálffy came to their aid, with the Transylvanian riders following them.
 They pushed back the first Turk line to the other bank of the stream.
 Then, they asked for cannons in order to force their crossing through the ford.

 The Transylvanian elite blue-uniformed infantrymen (Hajdú soldiers) succeeded in crossing the stream a bit northern and caught the Ottomans in the side.
-The cavalry came after them who attacked the second Turk line.
+The cavalry came after them and attacked the second Turk line.
 However valiantly was Dzsáfer fighting, he was made to flee.
 The Turk cannons were taken and the Transylvanian and the Walloon cavalry were chasing the runners until Mezőkövesd Town.
 The Turks’ losses were small and the Christians lost only 15-16 men.
-However, the success has filled the Christians’ hearts with joy and self-confidence and Prince Báthory wanted to chase the enemy at dawn but Archduke Miksa (Maximilian) and Schwarzenberg suggested taking a rest instead.
+However, the success filled the Christians’ hearts with joy and self-confidence and Prince Báthory wanted to chase the enemy at dawn but Archduke Miksa (Maximilian) and Schwarzenberg suggested taking a rest instead.
 So they withdrew a bit from the ford and built a reinforced camp at the slopes of the hills.

-The initial defeat made a panic in the Ottoman camp.
+The initial defeat made panic in the Ottoman camp.
 According to one of their suggestions, a bigger army was supposed to attack the Christians but others suggested the total withdrawal of the Ottoman army and leaving behind the Anatolian forces at Eger Castle.
 They could not have remained there anyway because the Christians could have blocked the narrow valley easily from the south, closing the army of the Sultan in a trap.
 The location was not good for the larger Ottoman army because they could not take advantage fully of their cavalry.

 Sultan Mehmed III at that point was not very brave.
 At first, he agreed to the first plan but his tutor has convinced him to accept the battle with his whole army.
 Even fleeing home alone has occurred to the Sultan as an option, leaving the army behind.
 It must have demoralized the troops, though.
 Grand Vizier Dammad Ibrahim has dissuaded him from this plan, too.